Excel KPI Dashboard

 Change background color to transparent, remove chart legends and eliminate titles.
 If we are done with all this we close to success.

 Finally we need a form control for us to control the speedometer.
-As a final point insert a spin button (you have to click the Developer tab on the ribbon) and link it to cell which contains the speed control value.
+As a final point insert a spin button (you have to click the Developer tab on the ribbon).
+Then link it to cell which contains the speed control value.

 Excel KPI Dashboard – Major Upgrades